Annie04082020/ReviewCardMaker/README.md

     ```
     This creates `docs/src/data/dictionary.json`.

-### 3. Import PDFs (Browser Method)
+### 3. Import and Manage PDFs (Browser Method)
 1. Start the app and click **Import PDF** in the sidebar.
-2. Drag and drop any PDF file.
+2. Drag and drop any PDF file to create a deck.
-3. The app will process it instantly and save it as a "Custom Deck".
+3. Scroll down to see your "Local Decks" list, where you can delete decks you no longer need.

 ### 4. Start the App
 1. Go to the docs directory: